 |Sport was happy to make home on top of you head.|

 |Sierra liked playing with ole pooper Sport but realized he was a bit too much to handle.|

-Elise slept on the couch last night and I was worried she was upset by all the yelling and swearing that had gone on the day prior.
-I approached the living room cautiously in case she was still upset, only to find Elise laying down watching T.V. with the monkey on her head.
-I asked if she was Okay and she replied, "Yes I am Okay, I just cannot get up."
-I asked why, and she replied, "The monkey won't get off my hair, he bites me every time I try to move him, he constantly plays with me, he is so needy, it's hard to get mad at him."
+Elise slept on the couch last night and I was worried that she was upset by all the yelling and swearing that had gone on in the prior evening.
+I approached the front living room cautiously, in case she was still upset, only to find Elise laying down watching T.V. with the monkey on her head.
+I asked if she was Okay and she replied, "Yes I am Okay, I just can't get up."
+I asked why, and she replied, "The monkey won't get off my hair, he bites me every time I try to move him, he constantly plays with me.
+He is so needy, it's hard to get mad at him."
 I helped her move Sport and then went to the coffee machine for my morning jolt.
-Moments later she walked into the kitchen.
+Moments later my wife walked into the kitchen.
 I said, "OMG your hairs looks crazy."
-Elise replied, "Imagine a monkey teasing your hair all night and making a nest."
-Just after that, Elise turned around and looked into the mirror and laughingly said, "MY GOD... my hair has never looked like this before!
+Elise replied, "Imagine a monkey teasing your hair all night long and making a nest with it."
+Just after that, Elise turned around and looked in the mirror and laughingly said, "MY GOD... my hair has never looked like this before!
 It looks like a rat's nest!
 It's Crazy!"
-We both started to laugh and didn't stop until our sides were bursting in pain.
-Elise officially had the "Bride of Frankenstein monkey hairdo" and we officially had a problem.
+We both started to laugh and didn't stop until our sides were in pain.
+Elise officially had the "Bride of Frankenstein, slash 1980's flashback monkey hairdo" and we officially had a problem.

 |Walking a monkey is nothing like walking a dog.|